ZHANG-Y-D/Adrenalina/README.md

     java -jar ing-sw-2019-41/FILE/deliverables/Adrenaline-Server.jar
     java -jar ing-sw-2019-41/FILE/deliverables/Adrenaline-Client.jar

-Ok.It's running.If you want to change the network configuration of the server, edit
+Ok.
+It's running.
+If you want to change the network configuration of the server, edit

      "server-setting.json"

-with your text editor
+with your text editor (this must be done before launching the server)

 ## Usage
-When you are launched the game,you just have to follow the command to do your action.
+After you have launched the game, you just have to follow the instructions to do your actions.
 For example:
 Step 1:To set your server configurations
 ![image](https://github.com/scianna/ing-sw-2019-41/blob/master/readme_pic/serversetting.png)